berglh/remote-ubuntu-server-zfs-install/ubuntu-server-19.10-zfs-root.md

 7.9 Install SSH on the new server

-It's important that this is working correctly in the remote SSH install senario It's best practice to create a user first and then configure authorized_keys.
-If you're feeling brave and didn't add a user first, then allow root login with password temporarily in `sshd_config`.
+It's important that this is working correctly in the remote SSH install senario.

+It's best practice to create a user first and then configure `authorized_keys`.
+As this guide creates the user after the first reboot, it will use password authentication.
+There will be less risk losing access to the server using password authentication temporarily, however this needs to be removed for security once the first user account has been created.

+Install SSH and edit the config.

 ```bash
 apt install --yes ssh
 vi /etc/ssh/sshd_config
 ```
-Uncomment and edit the following in `sshd_config` if you will login via password with the root user.
-If you are logging in with a created user, do not uncomment `PermitRootLogin`.
+Uncomment and edit the following in `sshd_config` to login via password authentication with the root user.

-**Important** It's of the utmost importance that you disable password authentication as soon as possible in favour of authorized_keys once the system is booting.
-Public facing SSH servers with passwords have the possibility of being brute forced and the server pwned.
 ```bash
 PermitRootLogin yes
 PasswordAuthentication yes
 ```

-7.10 Configure root password.
+**Important Reminder** It's of the utmost importance that password authentication is disabled as soon as possible in favour of `authorized_keys` once the system is booting.
+Public facing SSH servers with passwords have the possibility of being brute forced and the server pwned.

+7.10 Configure root password, make it reasonably strong as the login requests trying to hack into the server will start straight away.
 ```bash
 passwd
 ```